tskhirtladze/coara-action-plan-analysis/README.md

 ## Usage

-Unzip CoARA_Original_Action_Plans.zip and set the path of the unzipped folder as the value of the folder_path variable in the script.
+Set the path of the CoARA_Original_Action_Plans folder as the value of the folder_path variable in the script.

 Run the R script in R or RStudio.